Sedley Baptist Church

 C. Repeal of Previous Constitution - The adoption of this Constitution shall effect a repeal of all previously adopted constitutions which are not adopted herein.

-D. Copy in Clerk's Record - A copy of this Constitution shall at all Be kept with the records of the Church Clerk and any amendments To or revisions thereof, shall, after passage, be prepared in typewritten form by the Clerk.
+D. Copy in Clerk's Record - A copy of this Constitution shall at all times be kept with the records of the Church Clerk and any amendments to or revisions thereof, shall, after passage, be prepared in typewritten form by the Clerk.
 A copy of this Constitution shall be made available to all Church members.

-E. Rules of Order - All questions of order not provided for herein shall Be decided in accordance with Robert's Rules of Order.
+E. Rules of Order - All questions of order not provided for herein shall be decided in accordance with Robert's Rules of Order Newly Revised 11th Edition.

 Linda Daughtrey Simmons